-- Empathy with pupils and sympathetic to their needs. - Meet Higher Level Teaching Assistant standards. - NVQ3 for Teaching Assistants or equivalent qualification or experience. - Excellent literacy/numeracy skills. - Minimum of 2 years' relevant experience in a teaching/learning/child support working environment. - Good communication skills and able to clarify and explain instructions clearly. - Can use ICT effectively to support learning. - Working knowledge of national/foundation stage curriculum, particularly literacy and numeracy requirements, and other relevant learning programmes/strategies. - Professionally discreet and able to respect confidentiality on particular issues. - Well developed interpersonal skills and sense of humour enabling effective relationships with a variety of people. - · Team worker.
+- Empathy with pupils and sympathetic to their needs. - Meet Higher Level Teaching Assistant standards or equivalent qualification or experience. - NVQ4 for Teaching Assistants or equivalent qualification or experience. - Excellent literacy/numeracy skills. - Training in relevant learning strategies, e.g. literacy and/or in particular curriculum or learning area, e.g. bi-lingual, sign language, Makaton, dyslexia, ICT, Maths, English, CACHE, etc. In special schools, training in SCIP, PECS, ASD and manual handling may be essential requirements. - Minimum of 2 years' relevant experience in a teaching/learning/child support working environment. - Understanding of statutory frameworks relating to teaching. - Good communication skills and able to clarify and explain instructions clearly. - Can use ICT effectively to support learning. - Working knowledge and experience of implementing national/foundation stage curriculum and other relevant learning programmes/strategies. - Full working knowledge of relevant policies/codes of practice/legislation. - Professionally discreet and able to respect confidentiality on particular issues. - Well developed interpersonal skills and sense of humour enabling effective relationships with a variety of people.